Customer Retention Strategies for Small Business Owners & Agencies

 There are clients who never mention they weren’t a fan of your services (a.k.a. the silent treatment), others are very vocal.
 You should learn to appreciate the latter because they give you the opportunity to do better.
 The former, however, walk away, and might never return.

-The reason for not filing a complaint can be variable.
+The reason for not filing a complaint can vary greatly.
 Sometimes customers don’t know how or they think it wouldn’t make a difference.
 Make sure that your clients know that you’re always receptive to feedback, be it positive or negative.

-It could be a simple contact form in the form of a chat bubble that allows them to send feedback without too much hassle.
-Or an email that simply asks about feedback–nothing more, nothing less.
+It could be a simple contact form or a live chat option that allows them to send feedback without too much hassle.
+Or an email that simply asks about feedback—nothing more, nothing less.
 Use the complaints to improve your service, and show your customers how much you care, and that you want to retain them.

 Many successful small business owners have grown without throwing money into marketing strategies.
 The only one they deemed necessary was word-of-mouth in combination with a little gift in return, also known as a referral program.